Lyft launches ‘Minnie Van’ on-demand ride service at Walt Disney World

 Lyft has a big name new partner – Disney Parks, which will introduce on-demand transportation within select resorts as an added hospitality feature for guests.
 The service will employ Minnie Vans, vans painted in Minnie Mouse trademark dress in committed service to a wonderful dad joke.

 The vans will take guests to any destination within Walt Disney World Resort in Orlando, Florida, and can each take as many as six guests.
 Each van is also equipped with two child seats for younger family members.
-The pilot is kicking off with service at Disney’s BoardWalk and Yacht & Beach Club resorts, and the vans themselves will be drive by cast members in full costume (likely without vision occluding full face masks).
+The pilot is kicking off with service at Disney’s Boardwalk and Yacht & Beach Club resorts, and the vans themselves will be drive by cast members in full costume (likely without vision occluding full face masks).

 Guests of the resort can call the service using the existing Lyft rider app, and the option should appear in the designated service area.